Tests of Missing Completely At Random based on sample covariance matrices: Another test under trace normalisation

 and $C_1 > 0$ is a universal constant.
-Moreover, for $\beta \in (0,1)$, if $R(\Sigma_{\mathbb{S}}) > C_{\alpha} + C_{\beta}$, then $\mathbb{P}(\hat{R} \leq C_{\alpha}) \leq \beta.$ \end{prop}
+Moreover, for $\beta \in (0,1)$, if $\tilde{R}(\Sigma_\mathbb{S}) > C_{\alpha} + C_{\beta}$, then $\mathbb{P}\{\tilde{R}(\hat{\Sigma}_{\mathbb{S}}) \leq C_{\alpha}\} \leq \beta$. \end{prop}

-The proof is essential analogous to the one of Theorem \ref{thm:oracle_test}, except for the fact that now we used a standard concentration inequality for covariance matrices (see Proposition \ref{prop:concentration_cov} in Appendix \ref{sec:technical_ineq}) in place of Proposition \ref{prop:corr_concentration}.
-Also, observe that the separation rate in this case is slightly better than the one we found in Theorem \ref{thm:oracle_test}, being of the order of
+The proof is essential analogous to the one of Theorem \ref{thm:oracle_test}, except for the fact that now we used directly Proposition \ref{prop:concentration_cov} in Appendix \ref{sec:technical_ineq} instead of Proposition \ref{prop:corr_concentration}.
+Also, observe that the separation rate in this case is analogous to the one we found in Theorem \ref{thm:oracle_test}, being of the order of